coach1983/OptionAddin/README.md

-# Excel Web Add-in project for use with Excel for Option Pricing
+# Excel Web Add-in project for use with Excel for Option Pricing models